spcourse/website/_schedules/Fast S2/index.md

 ## Dates and deadlines {#deadlines}

 ### Deadlines {#level-deadlines}
 Deadlines for each level are listed below.
-The deadlines depend on the course you're starting this period and on the pace you decided to do the course at: *relaxed*, *standard*, or *fast*.
-Most students tend to follow the *standard* schedule.
-The standard schedule corresponds to an investment of about 10 hours per week, but this varies a lot per student and educational background.
+These deadlines depend on the pace you decided to do the course at: *relaxed*, *standard*, or *fast*.

-Select your track and course below to see the schedule for semester 1 of 2025 (Fall 2025).

-<details markdown="1"><summary  markdown="span">Fast Track - All courses in one semester, study load 20 hours/week</summary>
+The schedule for semester 2 of 2025/2026 (Spring 2025/2026) - fast track -  SP1 + SP2 + DP:

 | Date | Deadline
 |-|-
-|Friday 5 Sep | Module 1
+|Friday ... | Module 1
-|Friday 12 Sep | Module 2
+|Friday ...| Module 2
-|Friday 19 Sep | Module 3
+|Friday ... | Module 3
-|Friday 26 Sep | Module 4
+|Friday ... | Module 4
-|Friday 3 Oct | Module 5
+|Friday ...| Module 5
-|Friday 10 Oct | Module 6
+|Friday ... | Module 6
-|Friday 17 Oct | Practice Exams SP1 and SP1
+|Friday ... | Practice Exams SP1 and SP1
-|Monday 20 Oct | Exam SP1
+| ... | Exam SP1
-|Tuesday 21 Oct | Exam SP2
+| ... | Exam SP2
-|Friday 31 Oct | Module 7
+|Friday ... | Module 7
-|Friday 7 Nov | Module 8
+|Friday ...| Module 8
-|Friday 14 Nov | Module 9
+|Friday ... | Module 9
-|Friday 21 Nov | Module 10 & Project proposal discussion
+|Friday ... | Module 10 & Project proposal discussion
-|Tuesday 25 Nov | Amended project proposal (only if initial proposal was insufficient)
+|Tuesday ... | Amended project proposal (only if initial proposal was insufficient)
-|Friday 5 Dec | Project proof of concept discussion
+|Friday ...| Project proof of concept discussion
-|Friday 12 Dec | Final deadline project
+|Friday ... | Final deadline project
-|TBD 15-19 Dec | Project presentations
+|... | Project presentations

+If this schedule doesn't apply, please contact us.
 </details>

 <details markdown="1"><summary  markdown="span">Standard Track - Half the courses in one semester, study load 10 hours/week</summary>